-These things take your attention.
+These things take your attention, creating open-loops.
 The moment something changes, they call on you to check what.
 You gained or lost karma?
 The Pavlovian response is to check what users responded well to, and what they responded badly to, and then change your behaviour accordingly.
 It saps your attention.
 We all have a limited amount of it to give, but RES makes sure we see even more stuff when it changes, more notifications, more changes, more people calling on us.

 RES, aside from making Reddit easier to use in the shape of opening images or videos without navigating off of Reddit also enables you to transform The Big Scary Reddit Incidental Community into a Personal Community.
 Next to each name it displays your personal upvote/downvote balance for them, and you can even add a personalized tag such as “Big Hornets fan” or “Lives in London” or “Snarky troll.”
 You may not remember their names, but seeing you gave someone a total of +5 or -5 upvotes will have you reacting to their future messages differently, pay more attention even when they converse with others, and even a step into remembering their names – all of which will make Reddit become a more Personal Community for you, provided you spend enough time on a particular one, with its crowd of regulars and semi-regulars.